cjwit/banjo_build/banjo_build.md

 I prepared this document specifically for two students who are interested in building banjos.
 If you found your way here, feel free to reach out at [chris.witulski@gmail.com](mailto:chris.witulski@gmail.com) or [my homepage](https://cjwit.github.io) with any questions, comments, or (more likely) suggestions.
 I've built a handful of these and I'm happy with how they came out.
 I hope that this can be helpful!

 For what it's worth, here are some photos from two recent builds.
-The first is Ambrosia maple and purpleheart and the second is cherry and ipe.
+The first is cherry and ipe and the second is Ambrosia maple and purpleheart.

 <div class="row">
     <div class="col-md-4">